 The global epilepsy drug market size was valued at USD 10.35 billion in 2023.
-It is estimated to reach USD 14.92 billion by 2032, growing at a CAGR of 4.15% during the forecast period (2024–2032).
+It is projected to reach from USD 10.77 billion in 2024 to USD 14.92 billion by 2032, growing at a CAGR of 4.15% during the forecast period (2024–2032).
 The global epilepsy drug market is driven by the surging disease burden of epilepsy worldwide, especially in developing countries.
 The growing geriatric population, which is more prone to this disease, further adds to the growing burden of this disease, thereby fostering market expansion.
 Moreover, the growing number of incidents of brain injury are driving the epilepsy drug market as it is a common risk factor for epilepsy.

 Epilepsy is a chronic neurological condition marked by repetitive and spontaneous seizures that impact the brain's electrical functioning.
 Epilepsy can arise from a range of circumstances, including genetic predisposition, brain injury, infection, stroke, tumor, or metabolic abnormalities.
 Epilepsy can exhibit many classifications, including focal, generalized, or combined, dependent upon the specific brain regions implicated and the level of their involvement in the occurrence of seizures.